zebrium/ze-fluentd-plugin/README.md

 ### Configurations

 There are several configurations options for the log collector.
-The configuration file for td-agent is at `/etc/td-agent/td-agent.conf`.
+The configuration file for fluent-package is at `/etc/fluent/fluentd.conf`.

 #### Parameters